 For example, a third party hijacker (or a hijack spammer) is a third party that tries to get a particular business identified or associated with another highly prominent business such that the particular business’s listing or information is displayed prominently in a list of search result.

-We’re told that important businesses may be targeted, like well-known restaurants or hotels, and information about them such as their contact information, like a phone number, may be submitted into listing data associated with the particular business.
-This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” business name listing.
+We’re told that important businesses may be targeted, like well-known restaurants or hotels, and information about them such as their contact information, like a phone number, maybe submitted into listing data associated with the particular business.
+This patent looks for when a hijacker attempts to insert that prominent business’s title (name) into the title or content of a submitted business’ listing, to engage in creating a fraudulent or “keyword-stuffed” business names.

-The keyword stuffed business name patent provides an example of someone trying to do this.
+The keyword-stuffed business names patent provides an example of someone trying to do this, in the drawing at the top of this post.

 That search result includes a business listing for “$28 Locksmith Sacramento.”